 The basic OHD reactor produces a water product that is an excellent agricultural bio-stimulant, used to enhance plant growth.
 Researchers at Monash University are conducting trials to determine the best way to apply the liquid to various commercial plant species.

-The first phase of those trials was completed by Monash University at the end of 2016.
+The first phase of those trials involving tomatoes was completed by Monash University at the end of 2016.
 It was involving tomatoes an application of the OHD fluid causes the tomato plant to produce more flowers and [ultimately] more fruit which translates into more kg of fruit per plant.
 The same has now been confirmed with wheat by the second phase of trials.

 Greenpower Energy in conjunction with Monash University is planning further trials with OHD bio-stimulant fertiliser to cover oil cereals with a focus on canola and at the request of international parties’ Palm Oil.
 Greenpower believes these trials should deliver positive results as studies have concluded that the OHD bio stimulant fertiliser enhances reproductive activity in plants that produce flowers and seeds.